 Step 1: Click Subtitles.

 Step 2: Click the ADD link next to the language your video is in (or add a language).
 This is likely the default language of your YouTube channel.
-If you haven’t selected a default then you’ll have to do that first.
+If you haven’t selected a default, you must do that first.

 Step 3: Choose the Upload file option because you have a caption file all ready to go.